EllaBrands/stanDev/Testing-Stan-using-Gnu-Make-and-Python.md

-The Stan repository contains functional and unit tests under the directory `stan/src/test`.
-There is a makefile for Gnu make that runs these targets, `stan/makefile` and a helper Python script `stan/runTests.py` which calls this makefile to build and run the targets.
+The Stan repository contains functional and unit tests under the directory `src/test`.
+There is a makefile for Gnu make that runs these targets, `makefile` and a helper Python script `runTests.py` which calls this makefile to build and run the targets.

 1. Prerequisite tools and settings.
 2. How to run tests via script `runTests.py`.